unajmieh/3DMonocular-Depth-estimation/README.md

 ## Overview

-**3D Monocular Depth estimation** is a deep learning project designed to estimate depth maps from 2D images, transforming them into 3D representations.
-This project utilizes various advanced models, including DenseNet, Deep3DBox, EfficientNet, RegNet, and the MiDaS model, to achieve high accuracy in depth estimation.
+**3D Monocular Depth estimation** is a deep learning project designed to predict depth maps from 2D images.
+This project utilizes various advanced models, including DenseNet, Deep3DBox, EfficientNet, RegNet, and the MiDaS model, to achieve high-accuracy in-depth prediction.

 ## Table of Contents